 Caledonia Mining Corporation Plc Notification of relevant change to significant shareholder

-ST HELIER, Jersey, Sept.
-29, 2020 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL) ("Caledonia" or the "Company") announces that it received notification on
+ST HELIER, Jersey, Oct.
+02, 2020 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL) (“Caledonia” or the “Company”) announces that it received

-September 28, 2020, from BlackRock, Inc., which is a "significant shareholder" of the Company as defined by the AIM Rules for Companies, that it has slightly increased its interest in the Company
+notification on September 30, 2020, from BlackRock, Inc., which is a “significant shareholder” of the Company as defined by the AIM Rules for Companies, that it has slightly decreased its interest

-and on September 25, 2020 crossed a particular threshold for notification of its holdings in the Company.
+in the Company and on September 29, 2020 crossed a particular threshold for notification of its holdings in the Company.
 A copy of the notification is below.

 TR-1: Standard form for notification of major holdings